miraclemoses/ansible-config-mgt/README.md

 this should work now.

-change file owner permission to jenkins for target folder and /var/lib folders on the server.
+change file owner permission to jenkins for /var/lib folders on the server.